-Walsh University alumni Tim Mead begins his 36th year in the Cavs’ dugout.
+Walsh University alum, Tim Mead begins his 36th year in the Cavs’ dugout.
 He recently guided the Maroon and Gold to its third consecutive postseason appearance and were one of the final four teams alive in the G-MAC Tournament.
-Walsh finished the year 26-23.
+Walsh finished the 2018 season with a record of 26-23.

 The all-time leader in victories (793), Mead led the 2016 Cavs to a 29-26 overall mark and a 17-13 finish in the Great Lakes Intercollegiate Athletic Conference, making it to the GLIAC Championship.
 In 2017, Walsh went 32-18 for its second-best season in program history and best in the NCAA-era.

 In January 2017, the NAIA Baseball Coaches Association honored Coach Mead with the 2017 Robert E. Smith Lifetime Achievement Award at the American Baseball Coaches Association Convention.
 The award is named in honor of Robert "Ish" Smith, former president of the International Baseball Federation which is the international governing body for the sport.
 Smith is credited with getting the sport accepted into the Olympic Games as a gold medal sport.

 "It's one of the greatest honors I have ever received," said Coach Mead.
 "It is a priveilege to receive a lifetime achievement award with the name Robert E. Smith.
 Bob was one of the greatest ambassadors of NAIA baseball, USA baseball, and international baseball.
 I am very humbled and honored to receive this award today."